Canon 1D X Mark II vs XS

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XS has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XS was succeeded by the Canon T3.
+Both the 1DX Mark II and the XS have been discontinued, but can regularly be found used on eBay.
+The XS was replaced by the Canon T3, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Canon XS – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.